lukes/ISO-3166-Countries-with-Regional-Codes/README.md

 About
 -----

-These lists are the result of merging data from two sources, the Wikipedia [ISO 3166-1 article](http://en.wikipedia.org/wiki/ISO_3166-1#Officially_assigned_code_elements) for alpha and numeric country codes, and the [UN Statistics](http://unstats.un.org/unsd/methods/m49/m49regin.htm) site for countries' regional, and sub-regional codes.
+These lists are the result of merging data from two sources, the Wikipedia [ISO 3166-1 article](http://en.wikipedia.org/wiki/ISO_3166-1#Officially_assigned_code_elements) for alpha and numeric country codes, and the [UN Statistics](http://unstats.un.org/unsd/methods/m49/m49regin.htm) site for countries' regional, and sub-regional codes, and cross-checking against the [International Organization for Standardization (ISO)](http://www.iso.org/iso/english_country_names_and_code_elements) site.

 ### What's available?